 Mammograms cost little to nothing

 Federal law states that mammograms must be covered without a co-pay or deductible.
-On all private insurance plans, as well as Medicare, mammograms are free.
+Mammograms are free on all private insurance plans, as well as Medicare.
+Also, Missouri law mandates that insurance must cover the cost of 3D mammography — also known as breast tomosynthesis.